taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Type** : Optional

 **Description** :
 It is relevant only with lsapi_use_pool option switched on.
 Controls how long a worker process will wait for a new request before it exits.
 0 stands for infinite.
 Should be more or equal to 0.
-In the case of wrong format default value will be used.
+In the case of a wrong format the default value will be used.
 Optional, default value is 300.

 ---